 If you are new to Dubai you might not know what a Nol Card is.
 It’s a smart card that enables you to pay for the use of various RTA transport modes in Dubai with a single card.
 You can use your Nol Card to travel on Dubai’s Metro, Buses, Water Buses, as well as pay for RTA’s Paid Parking and now some taxi’s.
 The Roads and Transport Authority (RTA) has introduced a 50 per cent discount on the fees of issuing NOL cards starting from July 26 to September 24.
 Read more

 There are a number of things you can do for your car before you lock the door and walk away for a month or more.
 If you simply let your vehicle sit on the street or in a garage for an extended period of time, you may return to a dead battery, or worse yet – a damaged engine, ruined tires and a rat’s nest under your hood.

-Here’s a list of important steps to take before you store a vehicle.
+Here’s a list of important steps from our friends at Powertec to take before you store a vehicle.
 Taking these precautions will not only ensure that your car starts when you return to it, but that its time in storage doesn’t shorten the life of the engine.
 Read more

 If you’ve ever found yourself lugging a booster seat out of your car and into somebody else’s (or worse – into a plane!)
 I can almost guarantee that in the process you banged it on various parts of the car and yourself, and perhaps even uttered some language you weren’t entirely proud of.
 Why are they so enormous?
 Well, as it turns out, not all of them are…Enter the Bubblebum.
 Read more

 Don’t forget, on June 1st the speed limit will changed!
 Be warned the speed limit on Umm Suqeim Road and Al Qudra Road will be standardised at 80kph from June 1.
 It is said it has been implemented to reduce and prevent accidents.